 Work with simple retouching tiles to change exposure, contrast, light, hue, tone, etc.

 Get a package of 200+ professional filters.

-Both CameraBag Pro and Luminar Flex are available via Setapp subscription for $9.99 per month, so you can actually have the power of two for the same price.
+Both CameraBag Pro and Luminar Flex are available via Setapp subscription.

 If Photoshop and Lightroom are your only companions throughout the design journey — and you have no intention to switch — Adobe recommends to give it a test drive first.
 While the company hasn’t ensured Photoshop and Lightroom compliance just yet, they won’t be taking any responsibility for the programs misbehaving on Catalina.
 So it’s your decision to make.